WeiWei060512/NUMTs-detection/README.md

 # NUMTs-detection
 This repository contains scripts for data processing and analysis used in the manuscript:

 Wei W, Schon K, Elgar G, Orioli A, Tanguy M, Giess A, Tischkowitz M, Caulfield M, Chinnery PF.
 Nuclear-embedded mitochondrial DNA sequences in 66,083 human genomes.
-Nature 2022:in press.
+Nature 611, 105–114 (2022)

 1. NUMTs and breakpoints detection